MainTitleHeader

 • On April 7, 2025, the City Council Economic Development Committee was briefed on the recommendations from City Plan Commission (CPC) .
 Summary of CPC Recommendations

 • On March 20th, 2025, CPC voted to recommend Parking Reform to Dallas City Council.
 CPC made several amendments to the Zoning Ordinance Advisory Committee's (ZOAC) recommendation.
-CPC's proposal includes some notable updates to the City's parking code:
+A summary of the proposal to Council (March 28, 2025 Memo)

 MATERIALS